crypto-org-chain/chain-docs/docs/wallets/ledger.md

 # Ledger Hardware Wallets

 You can use your [Ledger hardware wallets](https://www.ledger.com/) to securely manage your Testnet CRO assets.
-Ledger devices are hardware wallets which stores your private keys safely in the device and can be used in even unsafe PCs.
+Ledger devices are hardware wallets which store your private keys safely in the device and can be used in even unsafe PCs.

 ## Pre-requisites